U.S. State AI Laws

 Multiple state AI laws take effect: California SB 53 (TFAIA), AB 2013, and SB 942; Texas TRAIGA (HB 149); and others.

 AG Pam Bondi establishes the DOJ AI Litigation Task Force to challenge state AI laws in federal court.
-No lawsuits filed as of April 2026 — the Executive Order contemplates Commerce Department referrals first.
+DOJ later intervenes in xAI's Colorado SB 24-205 lawsuit, while no standalone task-force lawsuit is identified by early June 2026.

 White House releases its National Policy Framework for Artificial Intelligence, a non-binding legislative blueprint covering child safety, innovation, workforce development, and state preemption.